-(a) An employee shall be allowed a leave of absence from duties due to the employee's sickness or accident, without deduction from regular compensation, up to eighty (80) hours per fiscal year of the City, May through April.
+(a) An employee shall be allowed a leave of absence from duties due to the employee's sickness or accident, without deduction from regular compensation, up to eighty (80) hours per calendar year.
+Newly hired employees will receive a pro-rata share of sick leave at date of hire.
 An employee may accumulate up to, but not more than, 320 hours in addition to hours previously credited.

-(b) Sick leave pay shall run from fiscal year to fiscal year.
+(b) Sick leave pay shall accrue on a calendar year basis.